- Knowledge Base

 Score properties

 For example, your business sells two different services, with different engagement criteria to help decide whether a contact is a good lead.
 You may want to create separate engagement scores for each.
-In this case, you'd have two separate properties that you can use track the scores on records or in filters of views, lists, workflows, or reports.
+In this case, you'd have two separate properties that you can use track the scores on records or in filters of views, segments, workflows, or reports.

 Score thresholds